Emriko/Portfolio/content/posts/particleSystem.md

 ## Areas of improvement

-Strech goals I peronally had were to implement motion blur to the particles, simulating higher velocities, giving the effect more life.
+Stretch goals I personally had included implementing motion blur for the particles to simulate higher velocities, making the effect feel more dynamic.

 A system like this is very flexible.
-One can always add new features to be able to achieve new implementatoins, so making this system more modular for ingame use and providing more features to customize the effects producsed are high on the priority list as well.
+New features can always be added to enable different implementations.
+Making the system more modular for in-game use and providing more customization options for the effects produced are also high on the priority list.